Why are Speakers of Scandinavian Languages so Damn Good at English?

 Scandinavians Love to Travel

-In a recent poll, all three Scandinavian countries made the top five in terms of nationalities who love to travel.
+When I first wrote this article back in 2014, a recent poll showed that all three Scandinavian countries made the top five in terms of nationalities who love to travel.

-Why do these three small countries make such a point of travel?
+Why do these three small countries make such a point to travel?

 Scandinavians don’t have the same option.
 The Nordic countries make for visually stunning getaways, with unique cultural experiences such as the midnight sun and northern lights.
 Yet if you’re on the search for some surf, sand and sun, you’re probably going to have to look elsewhere.